Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 10

 Despite his past, he began training as a metalworker at 16.
 At 19, he met his first great love.
-When this relationship ended after nine years, his loneliness intensified.
-He met a new woman who had two children.
-The relationship was loveless, and he continued to feel isolated.
-He sought comfort in her children, particularly her ten-year-old son, which then led to sexual assaults.
+When this relationship ended after nine years, his sense of loneliness deepened.

-Today, he is serving his sentence in the SothA NRW.
-He shows remorse and reflects on his actions, recognizing the connection to his own abuse.
-In prison, he is questioning his tendencies for the first time and working on himself.
+Today, he is serving his sentence in SothA NRW.
+He expresses remorse, reflects on his actions, and recognizes the connection to his own past.
+In prison, he is questioning his behavioral patterns for the first time and working on himself.

-He believes that a life without relapse is possible but remains uncertain about the challenges after his release.
-With two and a half years left to serve, his greatest concern is whether he can apply what he has learned and lead a crime-free life.
+He believes that a life without relapse is possible but remains uncertain about the challenges he will face after release.
+He hopes to apply what he has learned and lead a crime-free life.

 Photo / Editing: Chris Bolze